Get faster web sites

 CSP Content-security-policy

 Some CMS plugins attempt to load resources from third party sites.
-This is both unsecure, increases risk of code injection and hacking, may violate your DPA / GDPR / privacy policy and will slow down your web site.
+This is typically unsecure, increases risk of code injection/hacking, too often violates GDPR / privacy policy and will slow down your web site.

 WebCDN enforces 2 solutions to prevent malicious behaviour from such plugins